rotoclone/rotoclone-zone-content/blog/raspberry-pi-monitoring.md

 ## So NOW we're done with monitoring
 Now we are.
 At least, done with making the thing that does the monitoring.
 There's still some stuff to set up on the Pi make the dashboard server thing start automatically when the Pi boots up and stuff.
 But I'll save that for another post.

-Right now it's the only thing running on the Raspberry Pi, but there will be more things soon, and I don't want to have to log in and manually start a bunch of stuff every time I reboot the Pi.